 Welcome to the Greensboro Mural Project!
 Founded in 2011, the project engages communities in Greensboro to create public art that shares cross-cultural stories and focuses on social justice.
-As of March 2015, the Greensboro Mural Project has completed three large scale murals: one at the Greensboro Children’s Museum, one at the Interactive Resource Center, and one on the corner of Friendly Ave. and Mendenhall Ave.
-The project members are currently working on a mural on Spring Garden St. on the wall of Recycles bike shop.
+As of March 2015, the Greensboro Mural Project has completed three large scale murals: one at the Greensboro Children’s Museum, one at the Interactive Resource Center, one on the corner of Friendly Ave. and Mendenhall Ave, and the project members most recently completed a mural on Spring Garden St. on the wall of Recycles bike shop.

 Within three months Alyzza and Kat had organized the project’s first mural through the Greensboro Children’s Museum where the Edible Schoolyard resides.
 In order to develop the mural’s design, the girls surveyed almost 300 people, asking the question, “What would make Greensboro a healthier city?”
 The responses, many of them given by children at the museum, were synthesized into a design by lead muralist Kathleen Kennedy, who was already responsible for murals at Guilford College and Wesley Long Hospital.